-In LSTM, the first stage is for a sigmoid layer known as the "forget gate layer" to decide what information should be discarded from the cell state.
-It examines the hidden layer and input before returning a number between 0 and 1 for each number in the cell state.
-The next step is to determine what new information will be stored in the cell state by combining two pieces to create a state update.
-The first is that an input gate layer, also known as a sigmoid layer, determines which values should be updated.
-The second is that a tanh layer generates a vector of new candidate values that could be inserted into the state.
-Following that, multiplying the old state by forgetting the things and adding the new candidate's values to update the old cell state into the new cell state.
+In LSTM, the first stage is for a sigmoid layer known as the "Forget Gate" to decide what information should be discarded from the previous cell state.
+It examines the previous state of the hidden layer and inputs to produce a multiplier between 0 and 1 for each value in the cell state.
+This effectively filters the previous cell state.
+The next step is to determine what new information will be stored in the cell state by filtering outputs of a tanh layer used to update inputs.
+This happens in the “Input Gate”.
+The new information is then added to the cell state.